harmony-one/h/progress/alaina-furstenberg.md

+2025-08-01 Fri: Filming of the July recap video.
+Update of the community section + posted updates to X.

+2025-07-31 Thu:

+2025-07-30 Wed: Finished first draft of July newsletter, sent first title for review.
+Began writing script for the July recap video.
+Tweet about Aristotler and it's future impacts in blockchain as well as a tweet

+2025-07-29 Tue: Watching Superintelligence, of the Mathematical Kind from Harmonic Math.
+Insight: Harmonic’s new math AI, Aristotle, solves problems by generating formal proofs, ensuring its answers are verifiably correct.
+Its success at IMO-level math and formal benchmarks points toward a future where protocols can rely on formally verified code for greater security, transparency, and trustless automation.

+2025-07-28 Mon: Reading of the Substack article + writing a [thread](https://x.com/harmonyprotocol/status/1949896968119210287) on how OpenAI and Google won the International Math Olympiad.

+---

+2025-07-25 Fri: Update of the community section.

 2025-07-24 Thu: Continuation on the July newsletter, syncing with Theo on initial edits and recovery updates.

 2025-07-23 Wed: Beginning to write the July newsletter.
 Compiling all assets and weekly reviews.